Stefanie Vögele: 2014

 Vögele began the year by playing at Brisbane.
 In the first round, she defeated Madison Keys 6–4, 6–3.
 In the second round, she received a walkover when seventh seed Sabine Lisicki withdrew due to gastrointestinal illness.
 In the quarterfinals, Vögele lost to second seed and eventual finalist, Victoria Azarenka.
 At the Australian Open, she defeated Kristina Mladenovic in the first round 7–5, 7–5.
 In the second round, she lost to 20th seed and eventual finalist Dominika Cibulková, 0–6, 1–6.

 After the Australian Open, Vögele competed in Paris.
 In the first round, she lost in a narrow match to qualifier Galina Voskoboeva.
 Playing against France at the 2014 Fed Cup World Group II, Vögele lost the only rubber she played to Virginie Razzano.
 France ended up defeating Switzerland 3–2.
 At the Qatar Open, Vögele defeated Alizé Cornet in the first round, 7–6, 7–5.
 In the second round, she lost to wildcard Alisa Kleybanova.
 Seeded seventh at the Mexican Open, Vögele lost in the first round to Kimiko Date-Krumm.
 At Indian Wells, she lost in the first round to Annika Beck in three sets.
 In Miami, Vögele lost in the first round to wildcard Casey Dellacqua in straight sets.

 She began clay-court season at Charleston where she was the last year semifinalist.
 In the first round, she lost to Ajla Tomljanović.
 Vögele then competed at the Morocco Open.
 She defeated Sílvia Soler Espinosa, and in the second round, she lost to fifth seed and eventual semifinalist Garbiñe Muguruza.
 At the Portugal Open, she lost in the first round to Polona Hercog.
 At the Madrid Open, Vögele lost in the first round to qualifier Petra Cetkovská 1–6, 3–6.
 Seeded 12th for qualifying at the Italian Open, she defeated wildcard Corinna Dentoni in the first round of qualifying.
 In the final round, Vögele lost to fourth seed Christina McHale.
 At the Internationaux de Strasbourg, she lost in the first round to qualifier and eventual finalist Sílvia Soler Espinosa.
 At the French Open, she defeated Anna-Lena Friedsam in the first round, 6–7, 7–5, 6–2.
 In the second round, Vögele lost to 28th seed and eventual semifinalist Andrea Petkovic in three sets.

 Vögele began her grass-court season at the Birmingham Classic.
-She lost in the first round to 12th seed Monica Puig, 7–6, 2–6, 2–6.
-At the Eastbourne International, Vögele defeated played in the first round of qualifying Vesna Dolonc, and in the second, she lost to top seed Karolína Plíšková.
+She lost in the first round to 12th seed Monica Puig.
+At the Eastbourne International, she defeated in the first round of qualifying Vesna Dolonc, and in the second, she lost to top seed Karolína Plíšková.
 In Wimbledon, she lost in the first round to wildcard Jarmila Gajdošová.